harris-chris/dhall-to-python/README.md

+Note that if we parse the files that are found by import statements as we come across them, the whole program is going to be in an IO Monad.
+Not sure to what extent that's a problem.
+The alternative would be to go through the entire file structure and record it as some intermediary state, like a tree of Expr s a.
+This tree would represent the dhall file tree.
+That sounds neater.

+Are we sure there isn't some way to have Dhall do that itself?
+Yes - there is the load function, though it returns IOs.
+Can we just clear out those IOs

+So we go through

 What's going on here:
 - In the dhall code, the objects are nested within one another.
 - If there's an deepest let binding, this is our "package declaration"